Skip to content

 As a nano-biophysics scientist with formal training in physics, Rama Podila actively leads the establishment and development of research programs in biomedical applications of nanomaterials at Clemson University.
 He has synergistically integrated the principles of condensed matter physics, materials science, physiological chemistry, and toxicology to develop efficient biosensors, imaging probes, unique photonic devices, and drug delivery vehicles.
 His work thus far has led to >70 peer-reviewed articles (Citations: 1370; H-index: 22, and i-10 index: 36) in high-impact journals including Advanced Materials, Advanced Functional Materials, Journal of American Chemical Society, Nano Letters, Nature Scientific Reports, 3 patents, and several invited talks.
 His group closely works with faculty in bioengineering and biosciences departments to achieve new paradigms in nanomedicine and point-of-care biosensors.
 Presently, his group’s research is supported through two grants from NIH/NIEHS (R03 and R01) and one grant from the Haworth Foundation.

-Visit his Department Profile.
+Visit Podila's Department Profile.

 How their research is transforming health care